janvts/routing-template/README.md

 ````

-## 3) Switching between children
+## 3) Navigation trough the routed components

 This functionallity also should be set in the root component via the `````<Link to={PATH} ></Link>````` .
-There are other ways to do that depending on your needs, e.g. Navlink or useNav, you can read about them [here](https://reactrouter.com/en/main/components/navigate).
+There are other ways to switch depending on your needs, e.g. Navlink (another version of Link) or useNavigate (automatically switching), you can read about them [here](https://reactrouter.com/en/main/components/navigate).
+To assure the right highlighting of the selected element in your menu, you can use ``useLocation``.
+It contains the currently selected path.
-Make sure that the path matches identically the declared paths you specified in the router configuration!
+But no matter what you do or what you use, make sure that the path matches identically the declared paths you specified in the router configuration!

 #  Further information